jundalisay/spblist/content/en/superphysics/superphysics.md

 Science thus, not only became degraded from being 6-sense Natural Philosophy into 5-sense Materialist or egotistic Science, but also into an intellectual feudalism with each Science-lord having its own intellectual fiefs.

+> Through "science", natural philosophy degraded into intellectual feudalism

 In other words, Science has only "my ego" and "my limited five senses" as the judge for theories and experiments.
 This necessarily leads to "my own intellectual bubble".
 Anything outside this bubble is fake and pseudoscience.

 In this way, science resembles a religion that treats other beliefs as false religions*.
 This prevents scientific minds from tapping the infinite solutions lying in wait in the invisible part of the universe.

-> *This corruption is a natural effect of the Negative Force (Maya, Yin) against the Positive Force (Shiva, Yang).
+{{< f f="*This corruption is a natural effect of the Negative Force (Maya, Yin) against the Positive Force (Shiva, Yang).
 We expect that the Negative Force will also try to corrupt Superphysics in the distant future.
-This is why our focus is to build [ISAIAH](/superphysics/solutions/isaiah) which is the AI to maintain the positivity or 'Truthiness' of Superphysics
+This is why our focus is to build [ISAIAH](/superphysics/solutions/isaiah) which is the AI to maintain the positivity or 'Truthiness' of Superphysics" >}}

-In contrast, the Asian sciences, such as Ayurveda and Yoga, are based on all 6-senses and are not as compartmentalized.
+In contrast, the Asian sciences, such as Ayurveda, Taoism, and Yoga, are based on all 6-senses and are not as compartmentalized.
 These accept the non-obvious inferences from the feelings of the soul and apply them onto different domains.

 This allows them to find solutions that Western science cannot:
 - Taoism naturally leads to Traditional Chinese Medicine, which leads to Covid medicines that have helped China and Taiwan breeze through Covid.
 This is different from the West which has many Covid cases and hospitalizations despite having high vaccination rates.